CMU-HKN/CMU-ECE-CS-Guide/README.md

 # Guide to ECE and CS at CMU

 Classes at CMU can be hard.
-This guide is to give some insight on what to expect from the core classes from the undergraduate program in ECE and CS at CMU.
+This guide is to give some insight on what to expect from the core classes from the ECE and CS programs at CMU.

 ## ECE Core